Abramovich confirms he will sell Chelsea

 Roman Abramovich has confirmed he will sell Chelsea.

+Reports that he is looking to offload the club emerged this week and he addressed the speculation on Wednesday.

-The Russian oligarch published a statement on the club's website on Wednesday, saying: "I would like to address the speculation in media over the past few days in relation to my ownership of Chelsea FC.
+A statement on the club's website on Wednesday read: "I would like to address the speculation in media over the past few days in relation to my ownership of Chelsea FC.

 "As I have stated before, I have always taken decisions with the Club’s best interest at heart.